dcyoung/dcyoung.github.io/_pages/about.md

 excerpt: Learn about me, my current endeavors, research interest areas, and the motive behind this personal blog.
 ---

-I am a passionate Engineer, applying research and building technology products.
-I enjoy reasoning about systems, thinking through problems and applying technology with intent to create tooling where none exists.
+I am a passionate Engineer focused on software products.
+I enjoy reasoning about systems, conducting pragmatic research and building new technology.
 I hold multiple engineering degrees with experience in diverse fields including Bio-medical Research, Sensor Design and Manufacture, Robotics, Automation, Document Processing, IOT & Geospatial Data Processing and Cellular Networking.

 **At Work**